 Candle dipping is a thing in Switzerland.

 Kerzenziehen (candle dipping) is a popular Swiss Christmas tradition for families.
 Every year from early November until the week just before Christmas, small halls and tents are set up around Switzerland for such events.
-There, people can make their own candles by dipping a wick into tubs of hot, molten wax which come in different colors.
+There, people can make their own candles by dipping a wick into tubs of hot, molten bee's wax which comes in different colors.

 It is a fun activity for both children and adults as they have full creative freedom over how they want their candles to look.
 (But it does take a fair amount of patience.)
 Finished candles are paid for by weight, with proceeds being mostly donated to charity.
 Handmade candles make for nice decorations, and it is said that they last much longer if they are stored for some years before use.

-Christkindli, literally "Christ Child", is responsible for delivering presents to children on Christmas Eve.
+In the Swiss German-speaking part, Christkindli, literally "Christ Child", is responsible for delivering presents to children on Christmas Eve.
 There is some confusion as to whether Christkindli is supposed to be Baby Jesus or rather just a cherub-faced angel.